datanav/docs/configuration.rst

 The ``precision`` and ``scale`` properties are valid only for ``decimal`` type columns and define the total number of digits and the fractional digits respectively.
 I.e. the decimal number "10.3" would have a ``precision`` of "3" and an ``scale`` of "1".

+The optional ``default`` property contains what value to use if the property is not present in the entity.
+If a default value for a particular column has been set in the table schema, this value should match the schema value.

 Translation table for the :ref:`Microsoft SQL server <mssql_system>` and :ref:`Microsoft Azure SQL Data Warehouse server <mssql-azure-dw_system>`: